 American Association of Clinical Chemistry (AACC) Learning Lab.
 Coronarvirus 2019.
 Developed by leading scientists, this online course covers coronavirus disease 2019 (COVID-19) transmission, complications, diagnosis, and more.
 This course is free, but please note that you will need to create a new login to access it even if you are already a Learning Lab subscriber.

 The National Library of Medicine's free interface for MEDLINE, the premier database for biomedical journal citations.
-MEDLINE dates back to 1946 and includes more than 20 million citations in medicine, nursing, allied health and dentistry.
+PubMed dates back to 1946 and includes more than 32 million citations in medicine, nursing, allied health, and dentistry.
+PubMed also includes citations from PubMed Central and the NCBI Bookshelf.
 LitCovid is a subset of articles in PubMed on the topic.
 It is updated daily; articles are categorized by topic and geographic location.

 Scopus is the largest abstract and citation database of peer-reviewed research literature with more than 20,500 titles from more than 5,000 international publishers.
 Scopus offers researchers a quick, easy and comprehensive resource to support their research needs in the scientific, technical, medical and social sciences fields and arts and humanities.
 It also contains tools that track, analyze and visualize scholarly work.